upb-uc4/api/hyperledger_matriculation_api.md

         "invalidParams": []
       }
       ```
-    - Description: This error is returned, if a matriculation data with the given enrollment.id is already present on the ledger.
+    - Description: This error is returned, if a matriculation data with the given enrollmentId is already present on the ledger.

 ### Update Matriculation Data
 - ID = updateMatriculationData